-Long-term effects can include sensitivity to cold, sleep problems, general weakness, chronic pain, arthritis, skin swelling, ongoing infections, and permanent scarring.
+Long-term effects can include sensitivity to colds, sleep problems, general weakness, chronic pain, arthritis, skin swelling, ongoing infections, and permanent scarring.

 Can frostbite lead to skin cancer?

-Yes, there is a risk of skin cancer where the frostbite occurred, especially in severe cases.
+Yes, there is a risk of skin cancer where frostbite occurs, especially in severe cases.

 How is first-degree frostbite different from more severe cases?